logaretm/vee-validate/docs/advanced/cross-field-validation.md

 </ValidationObserver>
 ```

-The validation observer here acts as an broker for those fields, it allows them to discover each other and be able to reference one another.
+The `ValidationObserver` not only aggregates the fields state, it also allows them to discover each other and be able to reference one another.

-Now we need to create our rule which is straight forward:
+Secondly, create the `password` rule, which needs to check if the field value matches the given `target` value:

 ```js
 import { extend } from 'vee-validate';